jsebguerrero/colombian-dni-validator/README.md

 # About

-Imagen es el servicio destinado a revisar cédulas de ciudadanía y subir fotos a s3
+Imagen is a web service designed to identify Colombian ID photos

 ## Installation